silaspe/maths/docs/rand.md

 Monastery day $2$ and I'm writing this in a McDonald's at $3$ pm because the monastery didn't have internet.

 Monastery day $3$ and I'm writing this in a book store at $2$ pm.

+Monastery Day 4 and I'm writing this on my dad's phone.